-The bilateral network effect nests these two strategic effects and depends on the difference of the parameter δ and the (network liquidity) risk aversion parameter γ .
+The bilateral network effect in our model nests these two strategic effects.
 When γ is relatively large, that is, when banks are averse to liquidity risks in the network, it is likely that $\delta < \gamma \psi$ and the network exhibits strategic substitute behavior.
-When δ is relatively large, the haircut is small and money velocity is large and collateral chain is long, it is likely that $\delta > \gamma \psi$ and the network exhibits strategic complementary behavior.
-In our paper, we are agnostic about the sign of $\delta - \gamma \psi$ and estimate it empirically.11
+When δ is relatively large, the haircut is small and inside money velocity (i.e. the transactions value to holdings ratio) is large and the collateral chains are long, it is likely that $\delta > \gamma \psi$ and the network exhibits strategic complementary behavior.
+In our paper, we are agnostic about the the sign of $\delta - \gamma \psi$ and estimate it empirically.